Are you considering hockey for your child? Please read “Why Hockey?” below and explore the subjects that follow.

 Is Hockey Safe?

 A number of important and significant changes have occurred to improve safety in hockey in the past few years.
-Most significantly, body checking has been eliminated at the Peewee age group.
+Most significantly, body checking has been eliminated at the U13 age group.
 Coaches and safety managers teach and reinforce safe practices.
 Safety equipment has improved.
 Our understanding of the risk of concussions/head injuries has greatly improved, as has our ability to assess and respond to head injuries.

 Recent research shows that hockey is equal to other major sports, including soccer, and falls behind sports such as skiing/snowboarding with regards to head and other injuries.

 The majority of injuries (62 percent) among young hockey players (18 and under) are a result of checking.
 Injuries caused by body checks were the most common in the 14 to 16 age group, after players have been exposed to body checking.
-In BC, players do not bodycheck until Bantam (ages 13 to 14), and even then it is only introduced at the elite levels of the game – rep hockey.
+In BC, players do not bodycheck until U15 (ages 13 to 14), and even then it is only introduced at the elite levels of the game – rep hockey.

 Safety and risk management is taken very seriously by WVMHA, the Pacific Coast Amateur Hockey Association, and Hockey Canada